 Variable costing and absorption costing usually produce different net operating income numbers.
 The reason is that the fixed manufacturing overhead cost is not treated the same way under two costing methods.

-To understand how the difference in treatment of fixed manufacturing overhead cost changes the net operating income figures of two costing systems, we need to prepare two income statements, one under variable costing and one under absorption costing.
+To understand how the difference in treatment of fixed manufacturing overhead cost changes the net operating income numbers of two costing systems, we need to prepare two income statements – one under variable costing and one under absorption costing.
 For this purpose, consider the following example:

 Marketing, general and administrative:

-Variable cost (per unit sold)||$4.00|
+Variable cost (per unit sold): $4.00

-During June 9,000 units were produced and 7,500 units were sold.
+During the month of June, 9,000 units were produced and 7,500 units were sold.
 The opening inventory was 2,000 units.